JKZH-Cyber/AD-DS-RMF-Control-Mapping-Project-with-eMASS-Alignment/README.md

 ## Objective

-The goal of this project was to deploy a domain controller in Azure, configure Active Directory services, and apply security baseline GPOs that demonstrate compliance with RMF and eMASS control mappings.
-By doing so, I simulated how enterprises enforce security policies, enforce least privilege through group management, and document compliance within federal environments.
+The goal of this project was to design and deploy a domain controller in Azure, configure Active Directory services, and implement baseline security Group Policy Objects mapped to RMF controls with alignment to eMASS workflows.
+Through this lab, I simulated how enterprises enforce security policies, apply least privilege via group and role management, and generate compliance-ready documentation expected in federal environments.

 ---